obafemitope50/apiendpoint/README.md

 ## Submission

-The get request endpoint is available  http://lego2000.pythonanywhere.com/
+The get request endpoint is available  [here]